Philippines Travel Guide: The Ultimate 3-week itinerary Philippines Travel Guide: The Ultimate 3-week itinerary

 If you have more or less time available, use one of the following options in your Philippines Travel itinerary.

 The Philippines is a budget travel country.
-It is affordable getting around, and there is accommodation for every kind of budget.
-Especially the prices for accommodation are a little higher compared to Indonesia or Thailand.
-If you’re on a tight budget, take the overnight ferries instead of an airplane and travel by bus.
-Their currency is Philippine Peso (PHP, ₱).
+It is affordable to get around, and there is accommodation for every kind of budget.
+However, the prices for accommodation are a little higher compared to Indonesia or Thailand.
+If youโre on a tight budget, take the overnight ferry instead of an airplane and travel by bus.
+The currency in the country is the Philippine Peso (PHP, โฑ).

 Flights